 Environmentally Sound exist.
 Therefore, any the project are Disposal options for Disposal of Identified PCB-contaminated identified. pure PCB electrical PCBs equipment removed equipment is available from service has been Options for the and accessible to the disposed as non-PCBs disposal of 200 MT of project. and thereby releasing pure PCB electrical the PCBs into the equipment are environment and discussed and exposing humans to planned. these toxic materials.
 Indicator 17: Nigeria does not The 1,500 MT of PCB- Treatment and PCB owners are willing 1,500 tons of PCB- have any treatment contaminated decontamination of the to provide PCB wastes contaminated or disposal facility for equipment to be 1,500 MT of PCB equipment are safely the proper treated have been contaminated equipment Mobile PCB managed and disposed decontamination or identified and at least are completed. dechlorination is disposal of PCB 75% of the equipment approved and able to be wastes.
-Therefore, have already been Plans to continue the sited in different any PCB- consolidated by dechlorination of PCB- locations within the contaminated transportation to contaminated oil are country. equipment removed treatment centres in completed and ready for from service has been its early stage. implementation. disposed as non-PCBs and thereby releasing Plan to use the PCBs into the dechlorination system environment and and decontamination exposing humans to system for PCB- these toxic materials contaminated transformers is prepared and

-discussed and agreed

-with PCB owners

-Component/ Outcome 5 Indicator 18: N/A Inception activities Project reporting and All the relevant

-Documentary evidence carried out, project planning continued until stakeholders are well
+Therefore, have already been Plans to continue the sited in different any PCB- consolidated by dechlorination of PCB- locations within the contaminated transportation to contaminated oil are country. equipment removed treatment centres in completed and ready for from service has been its early stage. implementation. disposed as non-PCBs and thereby releasing Plan to use the PCBs into the dechlorination system environment and and decontamination exposing humans to system for PCB- these toxic materials contaminated transformers is prepared and discussed and agreed with PCB owners Component/ Outcome 5 Monitoring, Learning, Indicator 18: Documentary evidence that project's results are N/A Inception activities carried out, project management Project reporting and planning continued until project end All the relevant stakeholders are well aware of GEF/UNDP Adaptive feedback and Evaluation sustained and replicated through proper M&E and Knowledge Management actions. implemented, project reporting and planning established and implemented Midterm Evaluation and auditing activities carried out.
+Terminal and auditing activities carried out; terminal reporting completed and submitted to Government of Nigeria, UNDP and GEF.
+Lessons learned and best practices are properly documented and disseminated at national level and at least in two other developing countries that are interested in this experience. rules as well as National Legislation, and willing to cooperate in the timely establishment of project management structures Project reporting and planning mechanisms and templates are timely communicated and agreed with project management staff at all levels.
+Project stakeholders actively cooperating in all evaluation and auditing activities.
+Evaluations and auditing are carried out in an independent and in an independent and professional way, with

-Monitoring, Learning, that project's results are management project end aware of GEF/UNDP

-Adaptive feedback and sustained and replicated structure rules as well as National

-Evaluation through proper M&E implemented, Terminal and auditing Legislation, and willing

-and Knowledge project reporting and activities carried out; to cooperate in the

-Management actions. planning established terminal reporting timely establishment of

-and implemented completed and submitted project management

-to Government of structures

-Midterm Evaluation Nigeria, UNDP and GEF.

-and auditing activities Project reporting and

-carried out.
-Lessons learned and best planning mechanisms

-practices are properly and templates are

-documented and timely communicated

-disseminated at national and agreed with project

-level and at least in two management staff at all

-other developing levels.

-countries that are

-interested in this Project stakeholders

-experience. actively cooperating in

-all evaluation and

-auditing activities.

-Evaluations and

-auditing are carried out

-in an independent and

-professional way, with